ddvk/remarkable-hacks/README.md

 You got this

 ## Windows 10
+- open a command line prompt (Win-R, type cmd, enter)
+- ssh root@10.11.99.1
+- type the password
+- paste the automagic line

+_or_

-open a command line prompt (Win-R, type cmd, enter) ssh root@10.11.99.1 (type the password) or install Putty and enter 10.11.99.1 as address and root for username paste the automagic line
+- install Putty and enter 10.11.99.1 as address and root for username
+- paste the automagic line

 ## macOS
-open Spotlight (Cmd-Space) type Terminal, enter ssh root@10.11.99.1 (type the password) paste the automagic line
+- open Spotlight (Cmd-Space) type Terminal, enter
+- ssh root@10.11.99.1
+- type the password
+- paste the automagic line

 # Automagic